Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Paul Comstock Partners

 Paul Comstock Partners, a fee-only firm, is the next highest-rated financial advisory firm in Houston.
-The firm serves high-net-worth individuals and families, as well as charities.
-Rather than require a dollar-based minimum, this firm requires all clients to adhere to a $25,000 minimum annual fee.
+The practice imposes a $10 million account minimum for new clients, so it's no surprise that Paul Comstock works exclusively with high-net-worth individuals and families, as well as charities.

 While this firm's advisory staff is on the smaller side, it does have a few advisory certifications to its name.
-These include certified financial planners (CFPs) and chartered financial analysts (CFAs).
+These include the Certified Financial Planners™ (CFPs®) and chartered financial analyst (CFA) designations.
 As a fee-only firm, Paul Comstock Partners only charges its client's asset-based fees and/or fixed fees, not commissions.

 Paul Comstock Partners Background